photoprism/photoprism-docs/docs/getting-started/advanced/backups.md

 # Creating Backups

-A full backup of PhotoPrism® Pro should include, at a minimum, the files in your *originals* folder and a SQL dump of the database.
-We also recommend backing up the storage folder so you don't have to recreate thumbnails and have a complete backup of your configuration.
+A full backup of PhotoPrism should include, at a minimum, the files in your *originals* folder and a SQL dump of the database.
+We also recommend backing up the *storage* folder so you don't have to recreate thumbnails and have a complete backup of your configuration.

 The easiest way to create an index SQL backup is to run this command in a terminal: